Battle of Big Dry Wash

-The Battle of Big Dry Wash was fought on July 17, 1882, between troops of the United States Army's 3rd Cavalry Regiment and 6th Cavalry Regiment and members of the White Mountain Apache tribe.The location of the battle was called "Big Dry Wash" in Major Evans' official report, but later maps called the location "Big Dry Fork", which is how it is cited in the four Medal of Honor citations that resulted from the battle.
+The Battle of Big Dry Wash was fought on July 17, 1882, between troops of the United States Army's 3rd Cavalry Regiment and 6th Cavalry Regiment and warriors of the White Mountain Apache tribe.The location of the battle was called "Big Dry Wash" in Major Evans' official report, but later maps called the location "Big Dry Fork", which is how it is cited in the four Medal of Honor citations that resulted from the battle.

 Background

 In the spring of 1882, a party of about 60 White Mountain Apache warriors, coalesced under the leadership of a warrior called Na-tio-tish.
 In early July some of the warriors ambushed and killed four San Carlos policemen, including the police chief.
 After the ambush, Na-tio-tish led his band of warriors northwest through the Tonto Basin.
 Local Arizona settlers were greatly alarmed and demanded protection from the army which immediately sent out fourteen companies of cavalry from forts in the region.

 In the middle of July, Na-tio-tish led his band up Cherry Creek to the Mogollon Rim, intending to reach General Springs, a well-known water hole on the Crook Trail.
 The Apaches noticed that they were trailed by a single troop of cavalry and decided to lay an ambush seven miles north of General Springs where a fork of East Clear Creek cuts a gorge into the Mogollon Rim.
 The Apaches hid on the far side and waited.

 The cavalry company was led by Captain Adna R. Chaffee.
 However, Chaffee's chief scout, Al Sieber, discovered the Apaches' trap and warned the troops.
 During the night, Chaffee's lone company was reinforced by four more from Fort Apache under the command of Major Andrew W. Evans.
 Britton Davis was also present, and wrote about the battle in his book The Truth about Geronimo (1929).